 Unless we consent in writing to the selection of an alternative forum, the Court of Chancery of the State of Delaware (of if the Court of Chancery does not have jurisdiction, the federal district court for the District of Delaware) shall be the sole and exclusive forum for any derivative action or proceeding brought on our behalf; any action asserting a claim of breach of fiduciary duty owed by any of our directors, officers, or other employees to us or to our stockholders; any action asserting a claim arising pursuant to the DGCL, our Amended and Restated Certificate of Incorporation or our Amended and Restated Bylaws; or any action asserting a claim that is governed by the internal affairs doctrine.
 We refer to this provision in our Amended and Restated Certificate of Incorporation as the Delaware Forum Provision.
 The Delaware Forum Provision will not apply to any claim arising under the Securities Act or the Exchange Act.
 Furthermore, unless we consent in writing to the selection of an alternative forum, the federal district courts of the United States shall be, to the fullest extent permitted by law, the sole and exclusive forum for any action asserting a claim arising under the Securities Act.
-We refer to this provision in our Amended and Restated Certificate of Incorporation as the Federal Forum Provision.
-Any person or entity purchasing or otherwise acquiring an interest in any of our securities shall be deemed to have notice of and to have consented to the Delaware Forum Provision and Federal Forum Provision, provided, however, that such security holders cannot and will not be deemed to have waived compliance with the U.S. federal securities laws and the rules and regulations thereunder.
+We refer to this provision in our Amended and Restated Certificate of Incorporation and exclusive forum for any action asserting a claim arising under the Securities Act.
+We refer to this provision in our Amended and Restated Certificate of Incorporation as the Delaware Forum for any action asserting a claim arising under the Securities Act.
+We refer to this provision in our Amended and Restated Certificate of Incorporation or entity purchasing or otherwise acquiring an interest in any of our securities shall be deemed to have notice of and to have consented to the Delaware Forum Provision and Federal Forum Provision, provided, however, that such security holders cannot and will not be deemed to have waived compliance with the U.S. federal securities laws and the rules and regulations thereunder.